whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 And this solidarity was not a one-off event.
 It was a way of life.
 The mirror walked out of the church, and all the people followed her, leaving the preacher alone.
 That church still exists and remains empty to this day.[xxx-daughters of copper woman|109-112]

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #8<br/>Support someone else when they take a stand</div>
 <div class="rev-act-body">The mirror-woman showed integrity by standing for the values that she wanted in her nation.
-Consider: how much harder would it have been for her to take that stand if she didn't trust that others would stand with her?
-In other words, how much easier was it for her to take a stand knowing that she would have others' support?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
+Consider: how much harder would it have been for her to take that stand if she didn't trust others to stand with her?
+In other words, how much easier was it for her to take a stand knowing that others would support her?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
 Were you scared to speak up and confront them because you worried you'd be alone?
 How amazing would it feel knowing you could take a stand and you could trust others to support you?<br/><br/>Just like you would want others' support in difficult moments, they want yours too.
 Your support makes it easier for other people to act with integrity.
 Look for an opportunity to support someone else who "sticks their neck out" to do the right thing, even when it's unpopular.</div></div>

 ### Solidarity and Generosity Used to be Universal